Can you trust Temu? Here's what you need to know

 Who owns Temu?

-Temu is headquartered in Boston, however, it's owned by PDD Holdings a company that was originally located in Shanghai but relocated to Dublin in February 2023.
-PDD Holdings also owns Pinduoduo, a social commerce platform which has a similarly problematic reputation.
+Temu is headquartered in Boston.
+However, it's owned by PDD Holdings, a company that was originally located in Shanghai but relocated to Dublin in February 2023.
+PDD Holdings also owns Pinduoduo, a social commerce platform, which has a similarly problematic reputation.

-Temu says that it provides its bottom dollar pricing by “tapping into PDD Holding’s extensive network of over 11 million suppliers” meaning that it cuts out the middleman and ships product directly to customers from these retailers.
+Temu says that it provides its bottom dollar pricing by “tapping into PDD Holding’s extensive network of over 11 million suppliers” meaning that it cuts out the middleman and ships products directly to customers from these retailers.

-As we’ve mentioned previously though, you get what you pay for: Temu’s primary business model seems to be undercutting competitors like Amazon and Walmart, and while those retailers at least make attempts to curb off-brand lookalikes and dubious products (to varying degrees of success), Temu feels more like the Wild West by comparison.
+As we’ve mentioned previously, though, you get what you pay for: Temu’s primary business model seems to be undercutting competitors like Amazon and Walmart, and while those retailers at least make attempts to curb off-brand lookalikes and dubious products (to varying degrees of success), Temu feels more like the Wild West by comparison.
 It is often grouped with e-commerce sites like Shein, Wish or AliExpress, which are known for having lower-quality items, long shipping times and shorter return windows.

 What's the controversy about Temu?